bulletmark/wccontrol/README.md

 RF modules for Raspberry Pi and similar devices are purchased for only a few bucks on ebay etc, usually as a transmitter and receiver pair.
-To use `wccontrol`, we only need the transmitter which is the 3 pin board as above.
+To use `wccontrol`, we only need the transmitter which is the smaller board as shown above.

 The transmitter has 3 pins which you directly connect to the RPi header pins using push-on [female to female jumper